ahilbers/renewable_test_PSMs/README.md

 The easiest way to start using these models is by modifying the example script provided.
 The file `main.py` contains three example runs with different specs.
 - `1_region_plan_LP`: run the `1 region` model in planning mode.
 For baseload technology, any nonnegative capacity is allowed and there is no ramping constraint.
 This makes the optimisation problem a continuous linear program.
 - `6_region_plan_MILP`: run the `6 region` model in planning mode.
 Baseload technology may only be installed in integer units of 3GW, and has a ramping constraint of 20%/hr.
 This makes the optimisation problem a mixed-integer linear program.
 - `6_region_operate`: run the `6 region` model in operate mode.
 Baseload technology has a ramping constraint.
-The installed capacities of the generation and transmission capacities across the model are defined in `models/6_region/model.yaml`, and only the generation levels are determined by the model.
+The installed capacities of the generation and transmission technologies are defined in `models/6_region/model.yaml`, and only the generation levels are determined by the model.

-Each of these examples can be run from a unix command line via
+Each of these examples can be run from a unix command line via:

 ```
 python3 main.py --run_name {RUN_NAME}